kitsec-labs/kitsec-core/README.md

 Download the latest Go installer from the official website: https://golang.org/dl/
 Run the installer and follow the instructions to complete the installation.

-### To install the package github.com/<username>/<repository> using go install:
+### To install subfinder using go install:

 Make sure you have Go installed and properly configured.

-Open a command prompt or PowerShell window.
-Run `go get github.com/<username>/<repository>` to download the package and its dependencies.
-Navigate to the package directory using `cd %GOPATH%\src\github.com\<username>\<repository>`.
+Run the following command in your terminal:

-Run `go install` to build and install the package.
+`go install -v github.com/projectdiscovery/subfinder/v2/cmd/subfinder@latest`

+Make sure you set it up correctly (i.e. APIs keys).
+More infos [here](https://github.com/projectdiscovery/subfinder)

 </details>